marthaluka/project_5_fungal_whole_genome_and_phylogeny/Progress_Report/Project_Flow.md

 - Our analysis on the fastqc_trimmed_data confirmed that we had indeed trimmed off our data and that our dataset was clean and ready for assembly

-- The whole point off the Quality control was to ensure that our data is clean and ready for the arduous task of genome assembly.
+- The whole point of the Quality control was to ensure that our data is clean and ready for the arduous task of genome assembly.

 ### 2.2 Genome assembly
 - Currently running our assembly process using the velvet software.
 - index our reads using bwa index
-- aligning the short paired read from our sample to a reference genome using bwa- Created a bash script to run bwa on  mutiple files with paired reads.
+- aligning the short paired reads from our sample to a reference genome using bwa- Created a bash script to run bwa on  mutiple files with paired reads.
 (Used bwa mem)
 -
 ###  2.3 Genome annotation
 - To get meaningful contigs